 Ministry of Higher Education and Scientific Research Educational Institution

 Department of Electrical Engineering / University of Misan University Department/Center

-Electric fieldsII/E2206 Course Name / Course Code
+Electromagnetic fields II/EL224 Course Name / Course Code

-Semester system Academic System
+Bologna Academic System

 Programs Included

 Actual attendance Learning Method

-Bend/ 2023-2024 Semester / Year
+second/ 2024-2025 Semester / Year

-45hour/semester Number of Study Hours
+75 hour/semester Number of Study Hours

-1/9/2023 Preparation Date of Description
+1/9/2024 Preparation Date of Description

 Course objectives

 1) Analyze how energy is stored and transferred in an electrostatic field.

-- 2) Understand the effect of materials on electric and magnetic fields. - 3) Use their conceptual understanding of electromagnetic laws to qualitatively describe the behavior of problem solving. - 4) Use their ability to manage electromagnetic laws, in simple situations, to prepare a computational model and perform the necessary calculations: selection Appropriate methods; make appropriate approximations; evaluate the plausibility of results; analyze how energy is stored and transferred in an electromagnetic field. - 5) Description and analysis of the propagation of electromagnetic waves in free space. - 6) Understand the principles of uniform plane wave propagation.
+2) Understand the effect of materials on electric and magnetic fields.

+3) Use their conceptual understanding of electromagnetic laws to qualitatively describe the behavior of problem solving.

+4) Use their ability to manage electromagnetic laws, in simple situations, to prepare a computational model and perform the necessary calculations: selection Appropriate methods; make appropriate approximations; evaluate the plausibility of results; analyze how energy is stored and transferred in an electromagnetic field.

+- 5) Description and analysis of the propagation of electromagnetic waves in free space. - 6) Understand the principles of uniform plane wave propagation.
-- 1) Describe and understand the principle of electrostatic fields, Coulomb's law, and electric field strength. - 2) Discuss the application of Gauss's law and Maxwell's first equation. - 3) Learn about potential difference and electrical potential. - 4) Explain electrostatics in physical space, current, current density and conductors. - 5) Defining Laplace's equations and their applications. - 6) Learn the concepts of static magnetism and its applications. - 7) Explain the concepts of electromagnetic fields, waves and wave propagation. - 8) Understanding the relationships between fields under changing conditions over time.

-- 9) Describe and understand the principle of Ampere's circuit law Maxwell's equation - 10) Identifying magnetic forces, materials and devices - 11) Ability to distinguish between standard and vector magnetic potential, identify, define and formulate its solution, and derive the Poët-Savart law and Ampere's law
+- 1) Describe and understand the principle of electrostatic fields, Coulomb's law, and electric field strength. - 2) Discuss the application of Gauss's law and Maxwell's first equation. - 3) Learn about potential difference and electrical potential. - 4) Explain electrostatics in physical space, current, current density and conductors. - 5) Defining Laplace's equations and their applications. - 6) Learn the concepts of static magnetism and its applications. - 7) Explain the concepts of electromagnetic fields, waves and wave propagation. - 8) Understanding the relationships between fields under changing conditions over time. - 9) Describe and understand the principle of Ampere's circuit law Maxwell's equation - 10) Identifying magnetic forces, materials and devices - 11) Ability to distinguish between standard and vector magnetic potential, identify, define and formulate its solution, and derive the Poët-Savart law and Ampere's law

 The main strategy that will be followed in delivering this unit is to encourage students to participate in the exercises, while at the same time refining and expanding their critical thinking skills.
-This will be achieved through interactive classes and lessons and by looking at the types of simple experiments that involve some sampling activities that interest students.From exceptto I amDAFor evilHATo look atY With helpAndAFor lispoRahAWhiteandAnd "Da"So What?"To clarifyAFor the curriculum (AExampleandWhat?RYen) AndYou will useorABooksAFor methodologyAndYou will useorATo learnAFor electricityandI amAndNoToolsAFor digital For trainingRYesAFor my number.
+This will be achieved through interactive classes and lessons and by looking at the types of simple experiments that involve some sampling activities that interest students.